 For pro se users to become associated with a case, once you have logged into your e-filing user account and located your case, you should e-file a document available in the e-filing system called a "Notice of Association."
-(See the Step Guide to E-Filing a Notice of Association for Pro Se Users section.)
-A Notice of Association document; instead, you will be prompted at the time of submission to complete a fillable online form.
+(See the Step-by-Step Guide to E-Filing a Notice of Association for Pro Se Users section.)
+A Notice of Association <a href="does not require the uploading of a document; instead, you will be prompted at the time of submission to complete a fillable online form.
 Once your Notice of Association has been approved, you will be associated to the case and receive future NEFs.